sixguns1984/2sGen-GPS/README.md

 Overview of StQTL_2sGenGPS. \
-<sup>See manuscript 'Temporal quantitative trait loci analysis and causal inference unveils novel genetic drivers for the progression in neurodegenerative disease' for the illustration of StQTL_2sGenGPS. <sup>
+<sup>Figure below shows the schematic of the St-QTL and 2sGen-GPS approaches.
+See manuscript 'Temporal quantitative trait loci analysis and causal inference unveils novel genetic drivers for the progression in neurodegenerative disease' for the illustration of StQTL_2sGenGPS. <sup>

 ![Schematic of the St-QTL and 2sGen-GPS approaches](https://github.com/sixguns1984/StQTL_2sGenGPS/blob/main/workflow.png)